HazelArasu/Monthly-Sales-Analytics-Dashboard/README.md

 # Monthly-Sales-Analytics-Dashboard

 ## Objective
-Analyze the store Awesome Chocolates' sales to find:
+Analyze the superstore's sales to find:
 - Trends across sales,quantity,discounts and profits
 - Top customers
 - Sales analysis by category and sub-category